MicrosoftDocs/quantum-docs-pr/articles/install-guide/qjupyter.md

 ## Next steps

+- You can take a look to the [IQ\# code sample](https://github.com/microsoft/Quantum/blob/master/samples/getting-started/intro-to-iqsharp/Notebook.ipynb).
+There you will find a Q# Jupyter Notebook that shows how to use Q# in this environment.
+- The [Quantum Katas](xref:microsoft.quantum.overview.katas) is an open-source collection of self-paced tutorials and sets of programming exercises in form of Q# Jupyter notebooks.
+They are aimed at teaching you elements of quantum computing and Q# programming at the same time.
+They're an excellent example of what kind of content you can create with Q# Jupyter Notebooks.
-Now that you have installed the Quantum Development Kit in your preferred environment, you can write and run [your first quantum program](xref:microsoft.quantum.quickstarts.qrng).
+- Now that you have installed the Quantum Development Kit, you can write and run [your first quantum program](xref:microsoft.quantum.quickstarts.qrng).